AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 Temuthan has many creatures - big and small, living in the mountains, hills, forests, deserts and tundra.
 Yet, even that diversity does not mean that they are unable to work with each other, all being able to understand the hope of the light of day, and the danger in the dark of night.
 The creature gets a 1d4 bonus to their attack rolls.

 #### Preida
 Preida gives new meaning to how the land can give back to you - rewarding its inhabitants with not only bountiful crops, but in biomes which truly adapt to accommodate their inhabitants.
-The next time the creature uses a supportive action or quick action, such as the Medicate action, the Inspire quick action, casting boon spells, etc., both the creature and their supported target restore hit points equal to your Willpower modifier.
+The next time the creature uses a supportive action or quick action, such as the [[Action Economy#^79c113|medicate action]], the Inspire quick action, casting boon spells, etc., both the creature and their supported target restore hit points equal to your Willpower modifier.

 #### Hell
 Hell represents the balance between eternal summer and eternal winter - opposing forces which by themselves might not be able to coexist, but using some external force, can be used to create harmony.
 Whenever they receive damage, the damaging creature takes 1d4 piercing damage.